 And the good news is that you can compare mortgage protection policies easily on bonkers.ie.
-Just fill in some simple details such as your age, the amount of cover you want, and the term the policy should run for using our online comparison service, and we'll and we'll produce a quote for you in just seconds.
-To get a quote, just click here.
+Just fill in some simple details such as your age, the amount of cover you want, and the number of years the policy should run for, and we'll produce a quote for you in just seconds with our online comparison service.
+To get started, just click here.

 Finally there’s the property tax, almost as popular as water charges!
-This is a self-assessed tax paid annually to Revenue and is based on the market value of your house.
+This is a self-assessed tax paid annually to Revenue and is currently based on the market value of your home as of 1 May 2013.
 A house valued at €300,000 can expect to pay tax of around €500 a year.

-If you're still in the early stages of buying your first home, or you're looking to switch mortgage lenders, remember that you can compare rates from all the banks using our handy mortgage comparison tool.
+If you're still in the early stages of buying your first home, or you're looking to switch mortgage lenders, remember that you can compare rates from all the lenders in Ireland using our handy mortgage comparison tool.

 We’re Ireland’s leading price comparison and switching site.
 We’re free to use and make comparing prices across suppliers quick and easy!